 The potential for attaining a fun career in sound is evidenced by the money generated in Canada's multimedia industries.
 Check out these facts:

-- In 2013, the sound recording industry produced over $797 million in total operating revenues, of which recording studios accounted for $114.2 million.*
+- The Canadian sound recording industry produces $1.1 billion in total operating revenues, of which recording studios account for $139.5 million.1

-- The film, TV, and video production sector accounted for a whopping $5.86 billion in operating revenues in 2013. †
+- The film, TV, and video production sector accounts for $8.3 billion in operating revenues.1

 An Inspiring Assortment of Possible Career Paths